fkakatie/word-guess-game/README.md

 ## Where users can get help with this project ##

-If you have any questions about this obviously very intricate and sophisticated project, initiate a new pull request and leave a comment!
+If you have any questions about this obviously very intricate and sophisticated project, visit my portfolio and [send me a message](https://fkakatie.github.io/responsive-portfolio/contact.html).

 ## Who maintains this project ##